-Over the past few years, we have worked with countless students and parents to help them prepare for the Selective Schools Exam.
-Successfully gaining a place within a Selective School is obviously a once in a lifetime opportunity, and one that can have a phenomenal impact on the educational possibilities of the lucky students who are selected.
-That said, with all the pressure surrounding Selective Schools, it is often easy to forget that Selective Schools are, quite simply, not the best choice for every child.
-While Spectrum Tuition obviously encourages all of our students to strive for their potential, we also think it’s important that parents and students give serious consideration to the difficulties that come with applying for, and even receiving a place in, a Selective School.
+Over the past few years, we have worked with countless students preparing for the Selective Schools Exam.
+Successfully gaining a place within a Selective School is obviously a once in a lifetime opportunity.
+And it can have a phenomenal impact on the educational possibilities of the lucky students who are selected.
+That said, Selective Schools are not the best choice for every child.
+Spectrum Tuition obviously encourages all of our students to strive for their potential.
+But we also think it’s important that parents and students give serious consideration to the difficulties that come with applying for, and even receiving a place in, a Selective School.
 In that spirit, here are four questions you should ask yourself if your child is considering sitting a Selective Schools Exam.

 Does My Child Thrive In Competitive Environments?

 For a lot of students, attending a Selective School can come as a crude shock.
-When they start, most Selective School students are used to being top of their class, and have generally found their schoolwork easy.
+When they start, most Selective School students are familiar with being top of their class, and have generally found their schoolwork easy.
 However, once they start attending a Selective School, they suddenly find themselves surrounded by other extremely talented and motivated students.
 As a result, Selective Schools are often very competitive environments.
 Some students respond well to such environments; competition motivates them to work harder.
-However, some students can be demotivated.
+However, some students find it overwhelming.
 It’s worth considering how your child responds to challenges before you sign them up for a Selective Schools Exam.

 How Far Will My Child Have To Travel To Attend A Selective School?

 The other things to consider is practicality.
-If your child does get selected to attend Melbourne High School, Suzanne Cory or Mac Rob, how far will they have to travel?
-This may sounds like a silly question, but an extra hour or two of commute time each day can have a dramatic impact on your child’s ability to do their homework, participate in extracurricular activities and get a good night’s sleep.
+If your child does get selected to attend a selective school, how far will they have to travel?
+This may sounds like a silly question.
+But an extra hour or two of commute time each day can have a dramatic impact on your child’s ability to do their homework, participate in extracurricular activities and get a good night’s sleep.

 Is My Child Ready For The Pressure Of A Selective Schools Exam?

 Finally, you should also consider whether your child is ready for the pressures of a Selective Schools Exam.
-Students who sit the Selective Schools Exam have to tackle one of the most complex and competitive challenges ever faced by a high school student.
+Students who sit the Selective Schools Exam have to tackle the most competitive challenges they have ever faced..
 The exam requires students to write essays and narratives under extremely strict times limits, tackle complex logical problems, and demonstrate a familiarity with mathematical concepts that are often not taught until later years.
 While the exam presents an opportunity for talented and committed students, it can also be a very stressful obstacle.